 Chinese New Year (January/February)

-Manchester is home to the third-largest Chinatown in Europe, and each year locals get together to view the colourful New Year parade and join the celebration which lasts several days.
-Along with the colourful Dragon Parade, attendees can also enjoy Chinese arts and crafts, various performances and of course an array of authentic Chinese cuisine.
+Manchester is home to the third-largest Chinatown in Europe, and each year, locals get together to view the colourful New Year parade and join the celebration, which lasts several days.
+Along with the colourful Dragon Parade, you can also enjoy Chinese arts and crafts, various performances, and of course an array of authentic Chinese cuisine.

 Manchester Marathon (April)

-Sporty expats looking for a challenge should secure a place in the Manchester Marathon.
+If you're sporty and looking for a challenge, secure a place in the Manchester Marathon.
 The UK's second-largest marathon, the event is known for its 'fast, flat and friendly' route.
-Those that prefer to spectate will find there are still plenty of ways to be part of the event as the city comes alive with music and entertainment on race day.
+If you prefer to spectate, you will find there are still plenty of ways to be part of the event, as the city comes alive with music and entertainment on race day.

 Manchester Jazz Festival (May)